What is the date of first delinquency on credit card debt?

 - If you are late with a card payment by more than 30 days, your lender could report this delinquency to credit reporting agencies.

-- This negative information about your delinquency (which the lender could also write off or send to collections if you are delinquent for, typically, six months) could stay on your credit report for up to seven-and-a-half years from the date you first missed your payment.
+- This negative information about your delinquency (which the lender could also write off or send to collections if you are delinquent for, typically, six months) could stay on your credit report for up to seven and a half years from the date you first missed your payment.

 If you’re late with a credit card payment, your account will be considered delinquent and could even be written off by the lender or sent to collections.
-This would also be noted on your credit report.
+This will also be noted on your credit report.

 How long does this negative information stay on your credit report, though?
 That depends on a specific date called the date of first delinquency.
+Here’s what to know.

 Impact of late payments